GeorgeCodeHub/GeorgeCodeHub/README.md

 - 🌱 I’m currently focused on ReactJS, React Native, Golang, MCPs, LLMs
 - ⚙️ I use daily ReactJS, Django, Tensorflow
 - 👨‍💻 All of my projects are available at https://georgecodehub.github.io/portfolio/
-- ⚡️ Fun fact about me: I love reading books
+- ⚡️ Fun fact about me: I love reading books and playing DND

 ---